WeChat: State surveillance and intelligence gathering

-WeChat operates from China under Chinese law, which includes strong censorship provisions and interception protocols.
+Weixin, the Chinese version of WeChat, operates from China under Chinese law, which includes strong censorship provisions and interception protocols.
 Its parent company is obliged to share data with the Chinese government under the China Internet Security Law and National Intelligence Law.
-WeChat can access and expose the text messages, contact books, and location histories of its users.
-Due to WeChat's popularity, the Chinese government uses WeChat as a data source to conduct mass surveillance in China.
+Weixin can access and expose the text messages, contact books, and location histories of its users.
+Due to Weixin's popularity, the Chinese government uses Weixin as a data source to conduct mass surveillance in China.

-Some states and regions such as India, Australia the United States, and Taiwan fear that the app poses a threat to national or regional security for various reasons.
+Some states and regions such as India, Australia, the United States, and Taiwan fear that the app poses a threat to national or regional security for various reasons.
 In June 2013, the Indian Intelligence Bureau flagged WeChat for security concerns.
 India has debated whether or not they should ban WeChat for the possibility that too much personal information and data could be collected from its users.
 In Taiwan, legislators were concerned that the potential exposure of private communications was a threat to regional security.

 In 2016, Tencent was awarded a score of zero out of 100 in an Amnesty International report ranking technology companies on the way they implement encryption to protect the human rights of their users.
-The report placed Tencent last out of a total of 11 companies, including Facebook, Apple, and Google, for the lack of privacy protections built into WeChat and QQ.
+The report placed Tencent last out of a total of 11 companies, including Facebook, Apple, and Google, for the lack of privacy protections built into Weixin and QQ.
 The report found that Tencent did not make use of end-to-end encryption, which is a system that allows only the communicating users to read the messages.
 It also found that Tencent did not recognize online threats to human rights, did not disclose government requests for data, and did not publish specific data about its use of encryption.

-A September 2017 update to the platform's privacy policy detailed that log data collected by WeChat included search terms, profiles visited, and content that had been viewed within the app.
-Additionally, metadata related to the communications between WeChat users—including call times, duration, and location information—was also collected.
+A September 2017 update to the platform's privacy policy detailed that log data collected by Weixin included search terms, profiles visited, and content that had been viewed within the app.
+Additionally, metadata related to the communications between Weixin users—including call times, duration, and location information—was also collected.
 This information, which was used by Tencent for targeted advertising and marketing purposes, might be disclosed to representatives of the Chinese government: